Dhruvpatel2491/TAI-tutor-ai/docs/VERIFICATION_CHECKLIST.md

 1. Open chatbot
 2. Verify "Response Type" shows "Auto (default)"
 3. Ask: "What is recursion?"
-   - Should use Socratic method
+   - Should use Directive method
 4. Ask: "Write a function to add two numbers"
    - Should provide hints for coding
 5. Ask: "Hello!"